-David Johnson: New York Man Allegedly Had Six Million Child Pornography Images And Videos On His Devices
+David Johnson: New York Man Allegedly Had 6 Million Child Pornography Images And Videos On His Devices

 What’s more, according to authorities, Johnson had allegedly arranged the content into categories, such as by age, race, or whether or not the victim wore glasses.

 What’s worse, Johnson, who was divorced and lived alone, lived right next door to an elementary school.
 Fortunately, none of the videos or images allegedly found in Johnson’s home are believed to contain either him or children known to attend that school.
-Authorities say that Johnson is a “collector” rather than a “producer” – that is to say, he allegedly downloaded or otherwise obtained child pornography media but did not produce any of his own.
+Authorities say that Johnson is a “collector” rather than a “producer” — that is to say, he allegedly downloaded or otherwise obtained child pornography media, but did not produce any of his own.

 Officials believe Johnson obtained the content by accessing the so-called “Dark Web.”